lizhanhui/elastic-stream/docs/architecture/overview.md

 * Efficiency - Performance scales linearly with addition of resources, offering response latency in milliseconds;
 * Autonomous - Automatic failover and service re-balance;

-Separation of concerns is one of endorsed principles.
+Separation of concerns is one of widely endorsed principles.
 Our design and this article also follow this rule.

 ## Cost
 Cloud computing has become the mainstream.
 Among those cloud products, Object Storage Service impacts the storage landscape significantly.
 Compared to traditional storage products, object storage has several advantages: